Movie Review: Article 15

 In another scene, a suspect admits of beating up three girls for demanding a hike of just 3 rupees and adding a sourness by saying that ” Yahi inki Aukaad hai jo hum inhe dete hai aur humari bhi jo hume milta hai “.

 The Terrible state of Untouchable the Dalits as shown in Article 15

-Article 15 not only focusses on the discrimination of untouchable for their rights but also for the treacherous torture on their family by the police.
+Article 15 not only focuses on the discrimination of untouchables for their rights but also for the treacherous torture on their family by the police.
 Article 15 also brings to light the negligence of police in safeguarding the limited interests of these untouchables and also not allowing their superiors to do justice to them by saying “Ye log aise hi hai!!”

 Ayushman’s role in Article 15

 Article 15 is a long-awaited film of actor Ayushman Khurrana who is known for his vulnerable acting skills and fans just do not want to miss his movies.
 Ayushman plays the role of a young dynamic newly appointed IPS officer Ayan Ranjan who is posted for his maiden duty in Lalgaon a small town in UP.
 Ayan Ranjan portrays the character of a well educated, urban Indian – idealistic, responsible, empathetic, honest yet uninformed about the real picture of his beloved country.

 Horrific Badaun Case a black spot on the treatment of Dalits

 The film is inspired by the true events of a horrific bad case that took place in 2014.
 Back then two bodies of young Dalit girls were found hanging from the branch of a tree.
 The police find the family members guilty of this heinous crime of hanging their daughters for their odd sexual orientations.
 Later it is discovered that the girls were not hanged by the family members for the above-mentioned reasons but rather were raped, murdered, and hanged up.